-- Scrape the yolks into a heavy medium saucepan and cook over medium heat, stirring constantly with a heatproof rubber spatula, until the yolks thicken enough to film the spatula.
+- Scrape the yolks into a heavy medium saucepan and cook over medium heat, stirring constantly with a heatproof rubber spatula, until the yolks thicken slightly into a medium-thin sauce (a creme anglaise), enough to film the spatula.
+Watch carefully.
+The sauce must not boil or the yolks will curdle.
 Take the pan off the heat occasionally to prevent overcooking.
 You’ll see steam rising from the surface of the yolks as they thicken into a custard sauce.
 The temperature of the yolks will be between 175 and 180 degrees F. Immediately remove the pan from the heat and scrape in the lilikoi juice and gelatin.
 Stir for a minute or two off heat until the gelatin is completely dissolved.
 Taste to make sure you can’t feel any gelatin granules.

 - Set the saucepan into an ice bath and stir constantly and gently until the custard feels just tepid to the touch.
 Do not chill the custard so that it sets.
 You just want to take the chill off.
 Remove the saucepan from the ice bath.